 There are two types of background checks that are performed by employers; these are name-based checks also known as level 1 checks and fingerprint-based checks which are also referred to as level 2 checks are always carried out by government agencies.

-Background Check Statutes & Protections for Kings County Employees
+Background Check Statutes & Protections for Employees in Kings County New York

 Ban the box laws prohibit employees from requesting an applicant’s criminal history or any police reports they may have during the initial employment application.